moolen/slimVC-documentation/routing.md

 ## Routing recommendation

 Consider the following route setup:
 You have your custom post type 'books' and you want to render a archive and a single-item page.
-But you do not want to create a controller and model for each Route.
+But you do not want to create a controller and a model for each Route.
 Instead, you can create a shared controller that sets up the shared model and the method aggregates the data from the model and sends it to the view.

 In th application configuration you can set the `method.seperator`, default is `::`.